Trigana Air Flight 267: Investigation

 The investigation team analyzed the crew's motivation to deviate from the standard approach and observed that, on the crew's previous flight from Sentani to Oksibil earlier the same day, they did exactly the same thing: joining directly on left base.
-Investigators then stated that the crew may have been overconfident with their flying skill.
-Due to their previous success on landing an aircraft prior to the accident (by flying below the minimum safe altitude), the crew may have believed that they would be able to conduct a similar maneuver without adverse consequences.
-The crew had accrued thousands of flight hours and were familiar with the airport.

 The NTSC noted that the EGPWS did not sound during the flight's final moments, even though Flight 267 was going to hit the mountain.
 Investigators discovered that the circuit breaker responsible for the activation of the EGPWS had intentionally been pulled by Flight 267's crew.
 Trigana Air's management stated that some pilots claimed the warnings sometimes sounded improperly, which led them to believe that the EGPWS had malfunctioned.
 Thus, the EGPWS was de-activated by pulling the circuit breaker.
 The management had identified that some pilots including the accident pilot were pulling the EGPWS's circuit breaker.